hyperifyio/goresearch/FEATURE_CHECKLIST.md

 * [x] Known limitations disclosure — The design acknowledges dependence on local model capabilities, uneven public coverage for some topics, imperfect boilerplate removal, and the need for human review for high-stakes accuracy.

 * [ ] Operational run clarity — The end-to-end run is deterministic and auditable: input brief to planner to search to extraction to selection to synthesis to validation to verification to rendering, with each stage’s artifacts traceable via logs and the embedded manifest.

+* [ ] Robots.txt fetch and cache — For each host, fetch /robots.txt once per run with a clear User-Agent, honor ETag and Last-Modified for revalidation, cache parsed rules per host with an expiry, and reuse across requests.

+* [ ] Robots.txt parser with UA precedence — Evaluate rules first for the explicit tool User-Agent, then fall back to the wildcard agent; implement longest-path match and Allow vs Disallow precedence, including \* wildcards and \$ end anchors.

+* [ ] Crawl-delay compliance — If a Crawl-delay is present for the matched agent, enforce it with a per-host scheduler that spaces requests accordingly; integrate with existing concurrency limits.

+* [ ] X-Robots-Tag handling — Parse X-Robots-Tag headers on HTTP responses and treat opt-out signals relevant to text-and-data-mining (e.g., noai, notrain) as hard denials for reuse; record decisions in logs and manifest.

+* [ ] HTML meta robots handling — Parse page-level <meta name="robots"> and <meta name="googlebot"> directives; treat noai/notrain equivalents as hard denials, and record the matched directive and scope.

+* [ ] TDM opt-out recognition — Treat machine-readable text-and-data-mining reservation signals placed “in or around” the content as a fetch/use denial for research synthesis; prefer conservative interpretation when ambiguous.

+* [ ] Missing robots policy — When /robots.txt returns 404, proceed as allowed; when it returns 401/403/5xx or times out, treat as temporarily disallowed for that host and retry only on the next run or after cache expiry.

+* [ ] Per-host allowlist override — Support an explicit, documented override flag that enables ignoring robots.txt for a bounded allowlist of domains (e.g., internal mirrors); emit a prominent warning and require a second confirmation flag.

+* [ ] Deny-on-disallow enforcement — Before each fetch, evaluate the URL path against cached rules; skip disallowed URLs, avoid partial reads, and short-circuit redirects that would land on disallowed paths.

+* [ ] Robots decision logging — For every skipped URL, log the host, matched directive, agent section used, and rule pattern; include a “skipped due to robots” section in the run manifest.

+* [ ] Tests for robots evaluation — Add unit tests covering UA-specific vs wildcard sections, longest-match precedence, Allow overriding Disallow, wildcard and anchor behavior, Crawl-delay enforcement, and header/meta opt-outs.

+* [ ] Documentation of policy — Document default-on compliance, the override mechanism, and the exact decision policy for 404 vs 401/403/5xx outcomes, making clear that the tool is intended for public web pages and polite use.